Thai EFL students’ efficacy of business English presentation skills through peer-assisted learning in an online platform

 References

 Alcoy, J. C. O., & Atthasit, A. (2024).
-Students’ Perception of Face-to-Face and Online Instruction in Foreign Language Learning.
-THAITESOL Journal, 37(1), 72-90.
+Students’ perception of face-to-face and online instruction in foreign language learning.
+THAITESOL Journal, 37(1), 72–90.

 Anderson, T. (2004).
 Towards a theory of online learning.
 In T. Anderson & F. Elloumi (Eds.), Theory and practice of online learning (pp. 109–119).
 Athabasca University Press.

 Ariffin, K., Darus, N. A., & Abdul Halim, N. (2022).
-Learning in the Virtual Environment: Instructors’ Strategies in Enhancing Interaction in ESL Online Classes.
-LEARN Journal: Language Education and Acquisition Research Network, 15(2), 412–435.
+Learning in the virtual environment: Instructors’ strategies in enhancing interaction in ESL online classes.
+Learn.
+Journal, 15(2), 412–435.

 Bonwell, C. C., & Eison, J. A. (1991).
 Active learning: Creating excitement in the classroom.
 ASH#-ERIC Higher Education Report No. 1.
 The George Washington University School of Education and Human Development.

-Cooperative H. C. T. I. (2009).
+Cooperative, H. C. T. I. (2009, December).
 What is cooperative learning?
-Retrieved from [URL if available].

 Felder, R. M., & Brent, R. (2007).
 Cooperative learning.
-In Active learning: Models from the analytical sciences (pp. 34-53).
-DOI: https://doi.org/10.1021/bk-2007-0970.ch004
+In P. A. Mabrouk (Ed.), Active learning: Models from the analytical sciences (ACS Symposium Series, Vol. 970, pp. 34–53).
+American Chemical Society. https://doi.org/10.1021/bk-2007-0970.ch004

 Felder, R. M., & Brent, R. (2009).
 Active learning: An introduction.
 ASQ Higher Education Brief, 2(4), 1-5.

 Gong, W. (2023).
-Enhancing ESL learner’s literacy by peer-assisted learning strategy of online English news.
-Frontiers in Psychology, 14, 1172099. https://doi.org/10.3389/fpsyg.2023.1172099 DOI: https://doi.org/10.3389/fpsyg.2023.1172099
+Enhancing ESL learners’ literacy by peer-assisted learning strategy of online English news.
+Frontiers in Psychology, 14, Article 1172099. https://doi.org/10.3389/fpsyg.2023.1172099

 Konchiab, S., & Munpanya, P. (2021).
 Investigating Thai EFL undergraduates’ oral presentation performances and experiences using teacher and student self-assessments.
 THAITESOL Journal, 34(1), 96–117.

 Lan, Y. J. (2007).
 Mobile-device-supported peer-assisted learning: A case study of EFL reading in elementary school.
-Educational Technology & Society, 10(3), 209-223.
+Educational Technology and Society, 10(3), 209–223.

-Lan, Y. J., Sung, Y. T., & Chang, K. E. (2007).
+Lan, Y.-J., Sung, Y. T., & Chang, K.-E. (2007).
 A mobile-device-supported peer-assisted learning system for collaborative early EFL reading.
-DOI: https://doi.org/10.64152/10125/44121
+Language Learning and Technology, 11(3), 130–151. https://doi.org/10.64152/10125/44121

 Petress, K. (2008).
-What is meant by "active learning"?
-Education, 128(4).
+What is meant by “active learning”?
+Education.
+Journal of Soft Skills, 16(1), 128(4), 31–36.

 Poolperm, R., & Boonmoh, A. (2024).
-Differences in Thai Students’ Anxiety When Speaking English in Onsite and Online Classrooms.
-THAITESOL Journal, 37(1), 1-23.
+Differences in Thai students’ anxiety when speaking English in onsite and online classrooms.
+THAITESOL Journal, 37(1), 1–23.

 Ross, M. T., & Cumming, A. D. (2013).
 Peer-assisted learning.
 In A practical guide for medical teachers (4th ed., pp. 134-141).
 Churchill Livingstone Elsevier.

 Sunggingwati, D. (2018).
 Cooperative learning in peer teaching: A case study in an EFL context.
-Indonesian Journal of Applied Linguistics, 8(1), 149-157.
-DOI: https://doi.org/10.17509/ijal.v8i1.11475
+Indonesian Journal of Applied Linguistics, 8(1), 149–157. https://doi.org/10.17509/ijal.v8i1.11475

 Vygotsky, L. S. (1978).
 Mind in society: The development of higher psychological processes.
 Harvard University Press.